mlitwin/bird-count-ios/Architecture.md

 - Navigation bar and background are hidden; optional Close button when used as a sheet.

 Components
-- RangeSelectorView: global control; presets [← Today → All Custom]; Custom opens a sheet with DatePickers and enforces start ≤ end.
+- DateRangeSelectorView: global control; presets [← Today → All Custom]; Custom opens a sheet with DatePickers and enforces start ≤ end.
 - CountAdjustSheet: compact count entry; step controls with integrated count display; commits one ObservationRecord with the selected count.
 - ObservationRecordView: displays a record’s species, formatted date/time range, and ×N badge; tap to adjust counts via CountAdjustSheet.
 - OnScreenKeyboard: virtual keyboard for Home filter text.